Introduction To Our Review Process

 The typical format is to publish a screenshot of every window/tab used by the software, highlighting anything of interest in the nearby text.
 Where possible and appropriate, we test each feature.

 We test the software in a Virtual Machine (VM).
-If the client has a kill switch, we run a couple of simple tests to ensure it works correctly.
-Disconnecting then reconnecting the host machine’s internet connection is a good way to simulate a standard VPN drop-out.
+If the client has a kill switch, we run a couple of simple tests on it.
+Disconnecting then reconnecting the host machine’s internet connection is a good way to simulate if a kill works for a standard VPN drop-out.

 Performance (Speed, DNS, WebRTC, and IPv6 Tests)